Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Do real estate prices look too high in Da Nang as of 2026?

-As of early 2026, Da Nang property prices are elevated compared to what local incomes can support, with primary apartment prices averaging around 85 million VND per square meter (roughly 3,400 USD) by mid-2025 and premium beachfront projects reaching 130 to 200 million VND per square meter.
+As of early 2026, property prices in Da Nang look stretched above what local incomes can support, with primary apartment prices around 85 million VND per square meter (roughly $3,400) and prime riverside or beachfront projects reaching 130 to 200 million VND per square meter.

 You can also read our latest update regarding the housing prices in Da Nang.